ranfysvalle02/mdb-engine/blog.md

 - WebSocket infrastructure (with connection management)
 - Authentication and authorization

-With MDB_RUNTIME, you configure it in the manifest and write your logic:
+With MDB_ENGINE, you configure it in the manifest and write your logic:

 ```python
 # Initialize engine